AmerGastroAssn/aga-codeguide-2019/Readme.md

 # AGA Code Guide 2019
-is a project for documenting frequent used standards for developing flexible, durable, and sustainable HTML,CSS and Javascript code for all AGA sites
+is a project for documenting frequent used standards for developing flexible, durable, and sustainable HTML and Javascript code for all AGA sites

 Files Include:

   - Javascript
   - HTML
-  - CSS

   note: we already have a style guide for css reference [here](https://github.com/AmerGastroAssn/aga-styleguide-2019)